abasson-vmware/test-doubles/README.md

 }
 ```

 Notice that `testBankAccount` has no opinions as to what kind of `BankAccount` it is testing, only that the `BankAccount` it receives implements the `BankAccount` interface.
 As far as `Accountant` is concerned, *any* instance of `BankAccount` that has the behavior described in the `BankAccount` test will serve its purposes.
 If we can create a `BankAccount` implementation that has the stateful behavior described by `testBankAccount`, we can use it in our `Accountant` tests.

+It's worth emphasizing this point: **"To behave like a `BankAccount`" means precisely "to pass the `BankAccount` tests".**

+Any class, in other words, that passes the tests described in `testBankAccount` can be said to behave like a `BankAccount`.
 This means we can have two different implementations of `BankAccount`, one real and one fake:

 #### RealBankAccount